 CSS is really broad in terms of what kind of job are you looking for.
 You need to master css for UI/UX job or at-least one framework like bootstrap to get a job as a beginner.

 is html and css enough to create a website?

 It's enough if making simple one pager.
 But at today's standard, No It's not recommended.
 If you create a html website, You'll have hard time adding content or maintaining.
 What industry is doing is using some sort of CMS to build websites.
 The CMS will render HTML/CSS eventually, But it's easy to maintain in terms of maintaining Websites.

 To summarise HTML and CSS will always work together and you can take advantage of both while creating your website or learning about them in general.
-Having understanding of basic working principle of HTML and CSS will get you to do more complex layouts and designs If you see yourself as a designer in future.
+Having an understanding of the basic working principles of HTML and CSS will get you to do more complex layouts and designs If you see yourself as a designer in the future.